FIRST PRIZE: £1,000, plus five year’s subscription to Acumen

 - Copyright will remain with the author, but the organisers reserve the right to publish any of the winning or commended poems up to one year after the end of the competition.

-- The awards will be announced at a Prize giving party in London.
+- The awards will be announced at a party in London (Covid 19 permitting).
 The winning poets will be notified in advance and invited to attend.
-All short-listed poets will be invited to read their short-listed entry.
+All highly-commended poets will be invited to read their short-listed entry.

 - The organisers reserve the right to return poems and entry fees if the need arises.

-- Neither the judge nor organisers are eligible to enter the competition.
+- Neither the judges nor organisers are eligible to enter the competition.

 - The judges will read ALL the entries.